Building an Internet-Connected Phone with PeerJS

 In this series of articles we will create a simple phone application using PeerJS.
 We’ll be using both the server and the client-side framework, but most of our work will be involved with handling the client-side code.

-Before we get started, this is an intermediate level tutorial so you should already be comfortable with:
+This is an intermediate level tutorial; before attempting it you should already be comfortable with:

-If you learn better by looking at code and following step by step code, I’ve also written this tutorial in code, which you can use instead.
+Note: If you learn better by following step-by-step code, we've also provided this tutorial in code, which you can use instead.